RostakaGmfun/rostakagmfun.github.io/_posts/2014-10-21-pxg-engine.md

 the same code should be written again and again every time you implement new renderable object (e.g. terrain, HUD object, particle system and so on).

 ## OS abstractions and math library
 In short, there are no OS abstractions in PixelGear.
-I thought i don't need them.
+I thought I don't need them.
 In fact, I didn't need them while deploying the engine only on my development system (Linux).
-As for the math library, which is really important part of 3D rendering system, I have used really robust [GLM](http://glm.g-truc.net/) - OpenGL Mat Library, which mimics GLSL syntax and is really fast.
+As for the math library, which is really important part of 3D rendering system, I have used really robust [GLM](http://glm.g-truc.net/) - OpenGL Math Library, which mimics GLSL syntax and is really fast.
 However, in my engine only the small part of this great library was used.
 As `GLM` used C++ templates intensively, it slowed down compilation of the engine.
 That is why it is good idea to write your own math library to fit particular purposes.
 The same with standard C++ library - it slows things down both at compile time and runtime - that is why it is good to write your own containers and string classes.